 EOS software is a product of a company known as Block, and it is involved in many blockchain projects.
-The EOS ICO ran for 350 days, and it makes it one of the longest-running ICO in the history of cryptocurrencies.
-The ICO ran from June 26th, 2017, and ran till June 1st, 2018.
+The EOS ICO ran for 350 days, and it makes it one of the longest-running ICO’s in cryptocurrency history.
+The ICO ran from June 26th, 2017, until June 1st, 2018.

-The EOS ICO proved to be a tremendous success as they were able to generate more than a billion-dollar.
-It makes EOS ICO one of the most successful ICOs of all time.
+The EOS ICO proved to be a tremendous success as they were able to generate more than a billion dollars, making it one of the most successful ICOs of all time.

-After completion of ICO, a total of 700 million tokens were released.
-It is 70% of EOS’s total supply.
-The team behind EOS includes many high profile names from the crypto world.
-It includes the likes of Daniel Larimer.
+After the completion of the ICO, a total of 700 million tokens were released, 70% of EOS’s total supply.
+The team behind EOS includes many high-profile names in the crypto industry, including the likes of Daniel Larimer.